pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 $$ \lambda_{0}(t)$$

-It is combined multiplicatively in the Cox Regression with a linear covariate representation of individual case:
+It is combined multiplicatively in the Cox Regression with a linear covariate representation of the individual case:

 $$ \lambda_{0}(t) \cdot e^{\beta_{1}X_{1} + \beta_{2}X_{2}... \beta_{k}X_{k}} $$